spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/palette-helm-ref.md

 You can use the Palette Helm Chart to install Palette in a multi-node Kubernetes cluster in your production environment.
 The Helm chart allows you to customize values in the **values.yaml** file.
 This reference lists and describes parameters available in the **values.yaml** file from the Helm Chart for your installation.
-To learn how to install Palette using the Helm Chart, refer to the[Palette Helm install](install.md) guide.
+To learn how to install Palette using the Helm Chart, refer to the [Palette Helm install](install.md) guide.

 <br />